Police arrest six over Berlusconi accountant kidnapping

-ROME Italian police on Monday disclosed an attempt to extort former Prime Minister Silvio Berlusconi by bandits who held his accountant hostage and offered to sell sensitive documents for 35 million euros (£27.95 million).
+ROME, Nov 19 Italian police on Monday disclosed an attempt to extort former Prime Minister Silvio Berlusconi by bandits who held his accountant hostage and offered to sell sensitive documents for 35 million euros ($44.47 million).

 Police told a news conference in Milan they had arrested three Italians and three Albanians on suspicion of kidnapping and extortion but many questions remained unanswered in what the Italian media said remained a mysterious episode.